At El Geco Verde our food provides a counterpoint to the Spanish cuisine available locally.

 Spain can be tricky for vegetarians.
 For this reason we will always provide a vegetarian alternative for our diners; we just require advance notice for this or for any other special dietary requirements you may have.

-We don´t tend to offer lunch, except by advance notice in certain circumstances (when guests arrive at lunchtime after a long journey, for example).
+We don´t serve lunch, except by advance notice in certain circumstances.
 We can however provide packed lunches if prior notice is given; sandwiches or “bocadillos” as they are called here are always popular, as is the classic pasta or potatoe salad.
 Our packed lunches vary in price from €8 to €12pp, depending on the ingredients.
 One notable exception to the “no lunches” rule is our cookery workshops.
-These sessions are only available in the mornings by prior arrangement; in this case participants generally prepare three courses which they can then eat for their lunch!
+These sessions are generally only available in the mornings so participants generally prepare three courses which they feast on at lunchtime!

 Spain is a wine lover´s paradise.
 Of course, everybody knows about the fantastic reds of the Rioja region, but Spain also produces some splendid white wines; the grassy, fruity Verdejo variety, for example, or a crisp clean Albariño from Galicia, the perfect accompaniment to any fish dish.
-We also offer reds from some of Spain´s other excellent wine growing regions such as the Ribera del Duero, Valdepeñas or La Mancha.
+We also offer reds from some of Spain´s other excellent wine growing regions such as the Ribera del Duero or Valdepeñas.

 Last but definately not least we have some wonderful local wines, including some prize-winning and organic varieties.
 The village of Galera has a wine festival every summer; ask us for the dates if you´d like to go!